microsoft/fabricrealtimelab/modules/module10c.md

     D --> E[(Gold / modeled)]
 ```

-To support this report, we'll leverage the prediction and minute (or hour) aggregation tables.
-To enhance performance, we'll create views using the SQL analytics endpoint.
-This view will be represented in an semantic model, which will have a custom refresh schedule for better performance.
+To support this report, we'll leverage the prediction and minute aggregation tables.
+To enhance performance, we'll create views in the lakehouse using the SQL analytics endpoint.
+This view will be represented in a semantic model, which will have a custom refresh schedule for better performance.
+While the performance of these queries should be excellent, modifying how semantic models can be refreshed is a useful technique.

 ## 2. Build the lakehouse views